 Much like with U.S. passports, we anticipate that IDs with correct gender markers that were issued by USCIS, including X gender markers, should remain valid until they expire.
-We will be monitoring for any future guidance regarding existing USCIS documents with an X gender marker.
+However, unlike the State Department, USCIS has not provided a clear answer to this question.